asaadh84/Gettin-n-cleanin-Assignment/README.md

 # Data & treatment
 The R codes used in this exercize facilitated the aggregation of extraction of frequency-based (mean and standard deviation) partial variables from the training and the testing datasets.

-- Varaibles and cases
+- Varaibles and cases:

-The means and standard diviations consititute the variables.
+The means and standard diviations consititute the variables/columns.
 Each row captures the different values recorded for a subject.

 - The script (run_analysis.R) achieves the following: